-Olympian Jenny Simpson will race for her seventh 5th Avenue Mile title and sixth consecutive win on September 9.
+Jenny Simpson scored her seventh victory at the New Balance 5th Avenue Mile on September 9, 2018.

 There was a strong likelihood that Jenny Simpson was going to win the New Balance 5th Avenue Mile on September 9, mostly because she’d already won the race six times, the last five of which were consecutive.
 Even so, Simpson’s anticipated sprint down the famous mile-long stretch on New York City’s Fifth Avenue—intended as both a serious race and a celebratory end to her successful 2018 season—was not guaranteed, as the professional field for this year’s race included athletes like Colleen Quigley (who won the Wanamaker Mile at the New York Road Runners Millrose Games earlier this year), Emma Coburn, Sara Vaughn, Dominique Scott and several other serious contenders.